Specifying identity provider attribute mappings for your user pool

 attribute. -

-For each mapped user pool attribute, the maximum value length (2048 characters) must be large enough for the value that Amazon Cognito obtains from the IdP.
+For each mapped user pool attribute, the maximum value length of 2,048 characters must be large enough for the value that Amazon Cognito obtains from the IdP.
 Otherwise, Amazon Cognito reports an error when users sign in to your application.
-If you map a custom attribute to an IdP token, set the length to 2048 characters.
+Amazon Cognito doesn't support mapping IdP tokens to custom attributes when the tokens are more than 2,048 characters long.

 -